 At Children’s Hospital of Philadelphia, we have two groups of healthcare professionals who treat patients with headaches.

 These are doctors and nurse practitioners who are very experienced in caring for children with headaches.
 They can offer typical acute and preventive treatments and counsel you and your child on lifestyle changes that may minimize headaches.

-Your child’s primary care doctor may recommend a particular neurologist at CHOP with whom your doctor already has a relationship.
+Your child’s primary care provider may recommend a particular neurologist at CHOP with whom your provider already has a relationship.

 The Pediatric Headache Program